Appointments: 919.232.4700

 What to Expect

-At Wake Radiology UNC REX, a knee MRI takes about 30 minutes.
+At Wake Radiology, a knee MRI takes approximately 30 minutes.

 For a knee exam, a patient lies on his/her back on the exam table.
 We provide a pillow for your head and place a knee coil around the knee that needs to be scanned to collect image data.